-(8.7 percent).18 Negative consequences were especially evident in urban areas: most people in IPC phase 3 or above are located in Francisco Morazán and Cortés, where the political (Tegucigalpa) and industrial (San Pedro Sula) capitals are respectively located.19 Moreover, national social protection systems are dysfunctional and are not fully achieving their objectives.20

-- 4. Honduras offers few economic or social development opportunities for young people, 16.4 and 72.7 percent of whom are affected by unemployment and underemployment, respectively.21 In addition, 26.2 percent of the 3.3 million young people age 12-30 are not engaged in employment, education or training;22 70 percent of them are rural women performing unpaid housework.23 This young population struggles to seize the few labour and entrepreneurship opportunities available in the market.
-In addition, primary education enrolment decreased by 9 percentage points in 10 years to stand at 90.2 percent in 2020 and potentially even lower after the pandemic.24 - 5.
-Every hour, a woman is a victim of violence in the country.25 Honduras experiences high levels of organized-crime-related violence, which also triggers forced migration.
-Debt and costs associated with migration create additional burdens, exacerbating harsh economic conditions and increasing food insecurity in vulnerable households.26 In addition, due to the absence of a humanitarian corridor and adequate government assistance, migrants passing through Honduras face security risks and lack access to basic services.
+- 3.4.
+Informal work and underemployment rates continue to be high, affecting nearly two thirds of the population.
+19 In 2020, the unemployment rate was 10.9 percent, almost double the 2019 rate, 20 a direct effect of the triple crisis, affecting women (13.7 percent) more than men (8.7 percent).
+21 Negative consequences were especially evident in urban areas: most people in IPC phase 3 or above are located in Francisco Morazán and Cortés, where the political (Tegucigalpa) and industrial (San Pedro Sula) capitals are respectively located.
+22 Moreover, national social protection systems are dysfunctional and are not fully achieving their objectives.
+23 - 4.5.
+Honduras offers few economic or social development opportunities for young people, 16.4 and 72.7 percent of whom are affected by unemployment and underemployment, respectively.24 In addition, 26.2 percent of the 3.3 million young people aged 12-30 are not engaged in employment, education or training;25 70 percent of them are rural women performing unpaid housework.26 This young population struggles to seize the few labour and entrepreneurship opportunities available in the market.
+In addition, primary education enrolment decreased by 9 percentage points in 10 years to stand at 90.2 percent in 2020 and potentially even lower after the pandemic.27 - 5.6.
+Every hour, a woman is a victim of violence in the country.
+Honduras experiences high levels of organized-crime-related violence, which also triggers forced migration.
+Debt and costs associated with migration create additional burdens, exacerbating harsh economic conditions and increasing food insecurity in vulnerable households.
+In addition, due to the absence of a humanitarian corridor and adequate government assistance, migrants passing through Honduras face security risks and lack access to basic services.